10 Amazing Backyard Compost Products

 Pick Up Made Easy

 Yard debris and dead leaves are key ingredients in your compost pile.
 This Leaf Gulp makes it a snap to rake up and transport that stuff to the compost pile.
 Plus you can sweep leaves and other debris into the bag without bending.
-In case you’re wondering, here are 10 things you can do with a pile of leaves!
+In case you’re wondering, here are some things you can do with a pile of leaves!